gusztavj/Focus-Wizard/readme.md

 * **Decimate [lod1]** will only be visible when you switch to lod 1
 * **Decimate [lod2]** will only be visible when you switch to lod 2
 * The **Array** modifier will always be visible as won't match any hiding rules, since it doesn't contain `lodp` where `p` is a number between 0 and 5.
-* If you switch to lod 3, and provided that the object is not completely hidden on lod 3, both **Decimate** operators will be hidden (as they will match the `lod[01245]` modifier hiding rule of the `Direct: Lod 3` preset you selected).
-Using direct tagging, you need to assign decimate or other geometry simplification modifier for each lod level if you want to get a less detailed version of the object.
+* If you switch to lod 3, and provided that the object is not completely hidden on lod 3, both **Decimate** operators will be hidden (as they will match the `lod[01245]` modifier hiding rule of the **Direct: Lod 3** preset you selected).
+Using direct tagging, you need to assign decimate or other geometry simplification modifiers for each lod level if you want to get a less detailed version of the object.

 #### Presets for Cascaded Tagging

-Names of _Cascaded Tagging presets_ start with **Cascaded**, and includes 6 presets from lod 0 to lod 1.
+Names of _Cascaded Tagging presets_ start with **Cascaded**, and includes 6 presets from lod 0 to lod 5.
 The key difference between [Direct Tagging](#presets-for-direct-tagging) and Cascaded Tagging is how you tag and use modifiers.

 These presets assume you organize your model elements and modifiers like this: